openfootball/euro/README.md

-A free open public domain football (soccer) database & schema for use in any (programming) language
+A free open public domain football (soccer) database & schema for use in any (programming) language e.g. uses datasets in (structured) text using the football.txt format.
-(e.g. uses plain text fixtures/data sets).
 More [`football.db` Project Site »](http://openfootball.github.io)

 ## Intro